AG1 (company)

-AG1 formerly known as "Athletic Greens" is a brand of a daily health supplement in powder form founded in 2010 by Chris Ashenden, a former New Zealand police officer.
+AG1, formerly known as Athletic Greens, is an American company whose best known product is a brand of a daily health supplement in powder form of the same name.
+The company was founded in 2010 by Chris Ashenden, a former New Zealand police officer.
 The product is advertised as a green powder that combines multiple supplements to meet a consumer's nutritional needs.
-It combines vitamins, minerals, prebiotics, antioxidants, and plant-based superfoods, formulated without artificial sweeteners, and is marketed as supporting overall health and digestive function.
+It heavily relies on influencer marketing, particularly on podcasts.
+Its usefulness as a dietary supplement has been subject of criticism, with critics questioning the company’s claims regarding the product's effectiveness, and high price.